-Wondering what to watch next on Netflix?
+On the search for a good movie?
 Here, we bring you a list of the best films on Netflix UK right now, ranging from action and adventure to thrillers and documentaries.
-There are so many good films on Netflix, but sometimes it can be too much choice and it's really tricky to search through so we've sifted through the lot to come up with the ultimate list of movies that we think you'll enjoy.
+There are so many good films on Netflix, but sometimes it can be too much choice and it's really tricky to search through, so we've sifted through the lot to come up with the ultimate list of movies that we think you'll enjoy.

 Let's get down to business then.
 Here are the best movies to watch on Netflix in the UK right now.